igvteam/juicebox.js/index.md

 ## Quick Start guide for [aidenlab.org/juicebox](http://aidenlab.org/juicebox)

-Begin by loading a contact map (hic) file using 'Load Contact Map > Select Contact Map'.
-The menu is searchable.
+Begin by loading a contact map (hic) file using `Load Contact Map > Select Contact Map`.
+The menu list is searchable.
 The viewer will initially open on the first chromosome in the file (e.g. 1-1).

 **Navigation tips:**
-* type a pair of chromosome names into the locus text box and hit return
+* Type a pair of chromosome names into the locus text box and hit return
-* search by gene name by ("ADAMTS1")
+* Search by gene name by ("ADAMTS1")
-* search by genome coordinates (ex "1:35,294,888-79,647,754" or "1:35,294,888-79,647,754 1:34,982,544-79,335,410")
+* Search by genome coordinates (ex "1:35,294,888-79,647,754" or "1:35,294,888-79,647,754 1:34,982,544-79,335,410")
-* select a different resolution from the pulldown
+* Select a different resolution from the pulldown menu
-* pan and zoom interactively
+* Pan and zoom interactively

 **Browsing tips:**
 * Crosshairs: SHIFT